Straight Hair Guide: Everything You Need To Know About It

 Does milk straighten hair?

 Milk is considered a natural hair straightener.
 Milk proteins, like casein, may help reduce dry hair and smoothen the tresses.
 This naturally helps straighten your hair.
-However, more research is warranted in this regard.
+You can also explore how to straighten hair naturally and try different remedies involving ingredients like milk and milk products such as curd.

 Is straight hair rare?